 - The increasing number of private companies providing NHS services: There is a long history of bringing in private companies to provide services to the NHS (e.g. cleaning, residential care).
 However, a radical shift took place after the Health and Social Care Act (2012).
 This Act brought about a massive restructuring of the NHS – a restructuring based on advice from a private management consultancy company, McKinsey.
 The Act ordered the NHS to use the private sector: it made it compulsory for those services that potentially could be provided by non-NHS organisations to be put out to competitive tender.
 Private companies are now involved in a wide range of NHS services, from GP or out-of-hours care to diagnostic services (such as scans or blood tests), elective (or routine) surgery and ambulance services.
 In addition, private, multinational consultancy firms are being paid considerable amounts of taxpayers’ money for advising NHS providers, such as hospital Trusts, on managing their service.

-But even before the organisational changes brought about by the Health and Social Care Act had a chance to settle, NHS England (NHSE) – without any public debate or mandate – decided that the NHS needed to be differently but again extensively restructured.
+But even before the organisational changes brought about by the Health and Social Care Act had a chance to settle, NHS England (NHSE) – without any public debate or mandate – decided that the NHS needed, again, to be extensively restructured.

-STPs must be drawn up at ‘at scale and at pace’ – or at breakneck speed – leading many ‘footprints’ to call in private consultancy firms like PriceWaterhouseCooper – at the cost of millions of pounds – to help ‘footprints’ respond to this latest policy demand and even to help them write their STP.
-In addition to the generous consultancy fees received, the involvement of such private companies at this stage also gives them the opportunity to slant STPs to suit their own interests.
+STPs had to be drawn up at ‘at scale and at pace’ – or at breakneck speed – leading many ‘footprints’ to call in private consultancy firms like PriceWaterhouseCooper to help them write their STP.
+In addition to the millions of pounds received in consultancy fees received, these firms also had the opportunity to slant plans to suit their own interests.